Notify me

 (Evan Fry, watch expert, Utah, US)

 Art is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenging perspectives and concepts.
-Other notably unusual watches are typically more about factors designed to increase the monetary value, such as showcasing impressive mechanical design or being able to be marketed as a “world’s first” by utilizing a minor variation on existing engineering.
-By contrast, UnconstrainedTme watches are much more likely to evoke emotions and to inspire people to think conceptually . . . they obviously challenge conventions, making them a natural conversation starter.
+Other notably unusual watches seem to me to be typically more about factors designed to increase the monetary value, such as showcasing impressive mechanical design or being able to be marketed as a “world’s first” by utilizing a minor variation on existing engineering.
+By contrast, UnconstrainedTime watches are much more likely to evoke emotions and to inspire people to think conceptually . . . they obviously challenge conventions, making them a natural conversation starter.

 Some watch collaborations add art on the dial.
-An otherwise conventional watch plus some unrelated art added to the dial fits the definition of decorative art (which experts agree is design, rather than art).
+An otherwise conventional watch plus some unrelated art added to the dial seems to me to fit the definition of decorative art (which many experts agree is design rather than art although, as usual, definitions are unclear with museums and scholarship routinely discussing “decorative arts” as part of the arts).
 Unlike watches that simply incorporate artistic elements into conventional watch designs, each UnconstrainedTime piece is conceived and executed as a unified artistic vision.

 UnconstrainedTime watches don’t use the engineering or fine jewellery aspects of conventional watch design as a starting point . . . our simple, small foot-print time-display with neutral styling allows us to focus primarily on freely chosen aesthetics (art focuses on aesthetics, compared to design which focuses on functionality), exploring in conceptual spaces unrelated to the engineering and fine jewellery basis of almost all conventional watchmaking.
 Our watches are part of horology in a more fundamental way, using the concept of 12-hours-a-day from the ancient Near East.